schennikova/resume_card/README.md

 # resume_card
-My resume is a web developer.
-Nice to meet you❤️
+This is my resume.
+[WEB] Nice to meet you❤️

 <hr>